inamoto85/BOPlanner/README.md

 - [/results/](results) contains data and script reproducing figures in the manuscript.
 - [/config/](/config/) configuration files defining the treatment planning [environment](/config/env_config.json), [clinical goals](/config/PQM/), and [planning parameters](/config/prescriptions/)(i.e. search space).
 [Objective constraints](/config/prescriptions/Rectum/rectum_constraint.txt) can be defined to limit the search space.

+## Getting Started
+### Define plan quality metrics (PQM)
+ Clinical goals are saved in a CSV file as PQM with Structure, Type, Volume, Doselimit, LimitType, Priority, etc. The types of PQM include, min/max dose, mean dose, dose-volume parameters, and dose spillage (R<sub>50%</sub>, R<sub>90%</sub>).
+PQM grouped the clinical goals into several tiers indexed by Priority where lower tiers, such as 1, have greater importance.

+### Set up search space and constraints
+- Search space: planning parameters and adjustment ranges are stored in a CSV file.
+The adjustable planning parameters included both dose objectives and their corresponding weights, using closed intervals to indicate the range of adjustment.
+And fixed plan parameters were defined by fixed floats.
+- Constraints: in order for the planning parameters to be valid and meaningful, constraints need to be added, which only exist for DoseLimit.
+The format of constraints can refer to [Objective constraints](/config/prescriptions/Rectum/rectum_constraint.txt).

+### Run BOPlanner
+ [tutorial_for_BOPlanner.ipynb](tutorial_for_BOPlanner) shows how to use BOPlanner and results of BOPlanner.

 ## Acknowledgement:

 This work is greatly inspired by the [Raybay](https://github.com/kels271828/RayBay/) project.